-Chickpeas are a fabulous legumes that should be a part of baby’s healthy diet.
-They are rich in protein, iron and fiber.
-Chickpeas can be introduced to babies between the age of 8-10 months as introducing earlier may cause gas in some babies.
-When you start chickpeas for baby, give well cooked squashed chickpeas as a finger food or as chickpeas puree.
-Once the baby is adjusted to that, you can move to this mashed chickpeas with vegetables.
-It has a mild taste and definitely suits the little ones taste buds.
+Chickpeas are great legumes that should be a part of a baby's healthy diet.
+They are rich in protein, iron, and fiber.
+Chickpeas can be introduced to babies between the age of 8-10 months, as introducing them earlier may cause gas in some babies.
+When you start chickpeas for babies, give well-cooked squashed chickpeas as finger food or chickpeas puree.
+Once the baby is adjusted, you can move to this mashed chickpeas with vegetables.
+It has a mild taste and suits little ones' taste buds.

 - Black channa/Chickpeas - 4 tbsp

 - Sterilise the bowls and spoons used for feeding your baby in a vessel with hot water for five minutes and keep it immersed in the same vessel until use.